OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:65

-They gave by lot from the tribe of the sons of Judah, the tribe of the sons of Simeon,
+They allocated by lot from the tribe of the sons of Judah, the tribe of the sons of Simeon,
 and the tribe of the sons of Benjamin,
 these cities which are mentioned by name.